stefansilverio/Monty/README.md

 # 0x18.
 C - Stacks, Queues - LIFO, FIFO
 ## Description

-In this project, we created a simple create an interpreter for Monty ByteCodes.
+In this project, we created a simple interpreter for Monty ByteCodes.
 The interpreter reads a bytecode file and executes the bytecode commands.

 **Entry Functions**